Protocentral/protocentral_max30001_arduino_library/README.md

 Java 8 is required on all platforms for running the processing-based GUI application.
 You can download Java for your platform from the [Official Java website](https://www.java.com/en/download/).

-You can download and install [ProtoCentral OpenView from here](https://github.com/Protocentral/protocentral_openview).
+You can download and install [Protocentral OpenView from here](https://github.com/Protocentral/protocentral_openview).

 Once you have opened OpenView, make sure to select "MAX30001 breakout" under the "Select Board" dropdown.